haseebdoesdev/image-to-text-convertor/README.md

 ## License

 This project is open source.
-Please add your preferred license.

 ## Support

-If you encounter any issues or have questions, please create an issue in the repository or contact the maintainer.
+If you encounter any issues or have questions, please create an issue in the repository or contact me.

 ---